tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

   - Emotions are reliable neurological programs that arise in response to specific stimuli.
 Your ability to feel and properly identify your emotions determines your level of emotional awareness.
 As a reminder, this is the complete flowchart – from stimulus to action – that we explored in our presentation today:
     - **Emotionally evocative stimulus → Emotion arises → You feel it → You identify it → You question the emotion → You act on the information the emotion provides OR you decide not to act because the stimulus is invalid**
   - I know this seems like a long pathway, but you can actually do it in a split second once you get your emotional skills under you.
 It's not hard.
 It's actually much harder in the long run to sleepwalk through your life, being pushed around by emotions you can't identify or understand.
   - When an emotion is evoked, it gives you information about an emotionally relevant stimulus, and it tells you what you've perceived and what you're experiencing.
 Your job as the partner of your emotions is to feel and identify the emotion, ask the correct questions, and act in a way that is both emotional and rational.
-This is not only possible
-  - it’s doable, and this process becomes very easy (and fun, and enlightening) once you get the hang of it.
+This is not only possible but it’s also doable, and this process becomes very easy (and fun, and enlightening) once you get the hang of it.
 Thank you for bringing your emotional awareness to a waiting world!

 - ***Expression, Repression, and the Middle Ground***
   - Many of us have been taught to express or repress our emotions; and we weren’t taught about any other options.
 Although expression and repression can be helpful at times, “neither approach works because neither one accepts emotions as important messengers that help us learn and evolve” (pg.
 33).